 Who actually has the time to spend hours online hunting for just the perfect image to represent your brand and bring your marketing message to the right audience?
-These scenarios can be frustrating and in the end cost you and your business money.
+Wasting time like this can be frustrating and in the end cost you and your business money.

 The right imagery, whether it is on a business website, your Facebook or Instagram page, should pull the viewer in, and make them want to stop and learn more.
 We want strangers to become raving fans and most of all repeat customers.

 These FIVE types of images add the professional, yet personal marketing touch your business needs.

 Your headshot is your calling card.
 You want a headshot that speaks to your brand message and lets your personality shine.
 This can be a clean studio shot or include the environment you love.
 Since you use these photos for your social profile, website, and business cards, you need to be recognizable.
 The image should be free of distractions so that prospective clients are drawn to you and pick up the phone or click that “book me” button to connect.